-Lowering the Top
+Lowering Your Convertible Top

-- Set the parking brake and shift your automatic transaxle to PARK (P) or your manual transaxle to NEUTRAL (N).
-Shut off the engine. - Turn the ignition to the RUN position.
-Don't start the engine.
+- Set the parking brake and shift your automatic transaxle to PARK (P) or your manual transaxle to NEUTRAL (N). - Turn the ignition to the RUN position.
 Lower the side door windows. - Push the button in the latch handle and turn the handle down to unhook the latch pins from the holes over the windshield.